 Acciaccaturas are to be played as quickly as possible before the main note they’re written in front of.

-Essentially they’re played as a demisemiquaver which is subtracted from the original value of the note it’s written in front of.
+Essentially they’re played as a thirty-second note which is subtracted from the original value of the note it’s written in front of.

 To hear acciaccaturas in action take a listen to the beginning of this piece by Saint-Saëns – Carnival Of The Animals: Kangaroos.